Board of Directors

 Treasurer

-Jen Lane Landolt retired in 2020 after a 30+ year career in corporate marketing, specializing in brand management, children’s entertainment and partnerships.
-She now channels her skills into philanthropy and activism.
+After a 30+ year career in corporate marketing, specializing in brand management, children’s entertainment and partnerships, Jen now channels her skills into philanthropy and activism.
 Since 2022, she has chaired the Partners In Health Women’s Alliance of Chicago, helping raise $15 million to support women and children in underserved communities.
 Her advocacy has taken her to Rwanda and Sierra Leone.
-Jen also volunteers with Ronald McDonald House at Lurie Children’s Hospital and serves on the board of the Weber Family Arts Foundation.
-She is Executive Producer of UnBroken: Would You Hide Me, a documentary addressing anti-Semitism.
-A passionate disability rights advocate, she volunteers with Challenge Aspen’s adaptive ski program.
-Jen lives in Chicago with her husband and two college-aged children and enjoys adventure travel, hiking, pickleball, cooking and time with extended family.
+Jen also volunteers with Ronald McDonald House at Lurie Children’s Hospital.
+She, along with her husband, Mark Landolt, are Executive Producers of UnBroken.
+A passionate disability rights advocate, Jen volunteers with Challenge Aspen’s adaptive ski program.
+Jen and Mark have two children, enjoy adventure travel, hiking, pickleball, cooking and time with extended family.

 Beth Lane